Merged attributes

 2. Navigate to the exercise's settings area.

-4. In the modal, click + Group.
+4. Click + Group.

-5. In the card that appears, select the attributes you want to combine.
+5. Select the attributes to combine.

 6. Enter a Group label (for example, Features or Price).